-On the tide of these conservative victories, Rafsanjani regained prominence and ran in the June 2005 presidential elections.
+As the reformist faction suffered setbacks, Rafsanjani regained prominence and ran in the June 2005 presidential elections.
 (He was constitutionally permitted to run because a third term would not have been consecutive with his previous two terms.)
-After the Council of Guardians narrowed the field of candidates to 8 out of the 1,014 persons who filed,3 Rafsanjani had several opponents more hardline than he is - three had ties to the Revolutionary Guard: Ali Larijani (see Table 1); Mohammad Baqer Qalibaf (see Table 1); and Tehran mayor Mahmoud Ahmadinejad.
+After the Council of Guardians narrowed the field of candidates to 8 out of the 1,014 persons who filed, Rafsanjani had several opponents more hardline than he is - three had ties to the Revolutionary Guard: Ali Larijani (see Table 1); Mohammad Baqer Qalibaf (see Table 1); and Tehran mayor Mahmoud Ahmadinejad.
 In the June 17, 2005 first round, turnout was about 63% (29.4 million votes out of 46.7 million eligible voters).
 With 21% and 19.5%, respectively, Rafsanjani and Ahmadinejad moved to a run-off.
 Ahmadinejad won a landslide victory in the June 24 runoff, receiving 61.8% to Rafsanjani's 35.7%.
 Turnout was 47%, less than the first round.
 He took office on August 6, 2005.

-Ahmadinejad's Policies and Popularity/2008 Mailes Elections.
+Ahmadinejad's Policies and Political Position.
 Since taking office, Ahmadinejad has inflamed world opinion with several anti-Israel statements, the first of which was stated at an October 26, 2005, Tehran conference entitled "A World Without Zionism" that "Israel should be wiped off the map" and that "anybody who recognizes Israel will burn in the fire of the Islamic nations' fury."
-A similar point of contention was his insistence on the holding of a December 2006 conference in Tehran questioning the Holocaust.
+A similar point of contention was his insistence on the holding of a December 2006 conference in Tehran questioning the Holocaust, a theme he has returned to several times since, including at a September 2007 speech at Columbia University, a forum where he also denied that Iran had any homosexuals.
 A U.N.
 Security Council statement and Senate and House resolutions (H.Res.
 523 and S.Res.
 292), passed in their respective chambers, condemned the statement.
 On June 21, 2007, the House passed H.Con.Res.
-21, calling on the United Nations Security Council to charge Ahmadinejad with violating the 1948 Convention on the Prevention and Punishment of the Crime of Genocide; the Convention includes "direct and public incitement" to commit genocide as a punishable offense.
-His visit to the U.N.
-General Assembly meetings in September 2007 was controversial, including a September 24 speech at Columbia University in which he said the Holocaust needed further study, and denied that Iran had any homosexuals.
-The New York City police department denied his request for a special, escorted visit to World Trade Center site ("Ground Zero").
-His General Assembly speech on September 25 was defiant on the nuclear issue, saying Iran considered it a "closed issue."
+21, calling on the United Nations Security Council to charge Ahmadineiad with violating the 1948 Convention on the Prevention and Punishment of the Crime of Genocide; the Convention includes "direct and public incitement" to commit genocide as a punishable offense.
+More recently, on April 17, 2008, Ahmadinejad said the September 11 attacks were a "pretext" for the United States to invade Afghanistan and Iraq.